Sex Offender Registry Frequently Asked Questions

 How do I sign up to receive a notification when a sex offender moves into my neighborhood?

 There are two features available by subscription on the Wyoming Sex Offender Registry public website.
-You can sign up to track a specific offender by clicking on the link “track this offender” on the offender’s home page, or you can get a general list by accessing the “Public Notification” tab on the left side of the search page.
-The Public Notification tab allows the subscriber to sign up by specific zip code.
-In both cases, the subscriber will need to provide their name and a valid email address for the notice to be sent to.
+You can sign up to track a specific offender by clicking on the link “Register to Track this Offender” on the offender’s home page.
+You can also receive notifications for offenders living near a specific address using the "Receive Email Alerts" option on the right side of the search screen.
+In both cases, the subscriber will need to provide their name and a valid email address for the notice to be sent to you.
 You may sign up for as many notifications as you desire, but each will need to be subscribed to individually.

 I know of someone who was convicted of a sex crime in another state but his/her name is not on the list.
 Why not?